Exchange Activity Reports for Office 365

 Your boss really likes looking at interesting reports about user activity in Office 365.
 But collecting all that data each month, organizing it, creating charts, and writing up reports is draining your team’s time.
 So we have a great alternative for you.

-We recently introduced a new set of reports in our CoreView management solution that shows everything about e-mail activity going on in your cloud.
+We recently introduced a new set of Office 365 activity reports in our CoreView management solution that shows everything about e-mail activity going on in your cloud.
 The new Exchange Activity reports helps you analyze mailbox traffic with detailed information such as the volume of messages sent and who the big users are for both sent and received e-mail.